Dendera Temple Complex Luxor Egypt

 Underground Crypt

 The underground crypt at Dendera contains the “most detailed depiction of Horus discovered to date”.
-You must crawl through portions of the crypt on your hands and knees.
-I did it, but thinking back about it now, the experience seems surreal.
-The entrance is down a steep staircase.
+You crawl through portions of the crypt on your hands and knees.
+I did it, but when I think back about it now, the experience seems surreal.
+The entrance is down a extremely steep staircase.

-All the rooms are intricately decorated, and the stunning Great Vestibule at the entrance contains twenty-four columns.
+All the rooms are intricately decorated, and the stunning Great Vestibule at the entrance contains twenty-four spectacular columns.
 It’s a tribute to Nut, Goddess of the Sky.
-As you continue through the antechambers, there are crypts, chapel rooms, and sanctuaries.
+As you continue through Dendera antechambers, there are crypts, chapel rooms, and sanctuaries.

 Egyptian Hieroglyphs Displaying the Eye of Horus and Gods